Pieniny Klippen Belt: Development

 Reconstruction of the older phases of development is not possible because of absence of pre-Triassic rocks.
 The development of Pieniny Klippen Belt started on the passive margin of the European platform in Lower Jurassic with rifting and tectonic subsidence of the Oravic unit.
 During the Middle Jurassic to lowermost Cretaceous an elevated continental ribbon called the Czorsztyn Ridge evolved due to the thermal uplift and continental break-up at the southern side of the Czorsztyn Ridge.
 Rifting resulted in the opening of a basinal area called the Kysuca basin or Vahic Ocean (South Penninic or Piemont ocean equivalent) to the south of the Oravic area.
 In the Late Jurassic, the entire Oravic domain began to thermally subside.
 Since the earliest Cretaceous, asymmetrical rifting probably affected the area to the north of the Czorsztyn Ridge where the Magura basin (North Penninic or Valais Ocean equivalent) started to form.

 During the Middle Cretaceous, thermal subsidence of the Czorsztyn Ridge caused its development into a pelagic high.
 In Turonian times frontal elements of the Fatric Nappe System of the Inner Western Carpathians were emplaced onto the southern parts of the Vahic Ocean.
 From the Late Cretaceous to the Paleocene, the Vahic Ocean began to close.
 The Oravic units were detached from their subducting basement and formed a fold and thrust belt.
 After the first phase of folding and thrusting, sedimentation of turbiditic sequences was restored.
 The area was again deformed in a second phase of orogeny in the late Paleogene and Early Miocene when sinistral transpression and amalgamation with the hinterland part of the closed Magura Ocean caused formation of "klippen" due to counter-clockwise rotation of the ALCAPA microplate.
 During this times several subduction related calc-alcaline volcanoes locally evolved in the area.
 Later sinistral transtension and lateral extension modified the structure of the belt during the Late Miocene and Pliocene.
 Extensional deformation on the eastern and western edge of the belt interacted with development of the Vienna basin and the Transcarpathian basin.
 After the marine regression at the end of the Miocene, younger marls and turbidites were eroded faster than more competent Jurassic limestones forming klippen.

+Ground movement measurements indicate that the Pieniny Klippen Belt is tectonically active, with slow deformation associated with overthrusting.
+This movement may be associated with weak seismic events.
+A 2018 earthquake in Poland, with a magnitude of 4.7, had a focal mechanism characteristic of tectonic overthrusting.